AzonInc/Doorman/docs/en/guide/hardware-compatibility.md

 ## Verified Hardware

 ::: info Note
-If your intercom phone isn't listed here, it doesn’t necessarily mean it’s incompatible; it simply means it hasn’t been tested yet.
+If your intercom phone isn't listed here, it doesn't necessarily mean it's incompatible; it simply means it hasn't been tested yet.
 :::

 - TCS BVS20-SG / Koch BVS20